 With limited exceptions, all Philadelphia government buildings are closed to the public, and all non-essential government operations are suspended.

 Pursuant to a March 19 order, updated on March 24, Pennsylvania Governor Tom Wolf ordered all non-life sustaining businesses in Pennsylvania to close their physical locations and to remain closed until further notice.
-The list of life sustaining and non-life sustaining businesses is available here.
 Notably, maintenance or repair work essential to the upkeep of an existing building is permitted.

 State agencies and local officials were instructed to begin taking enforcement actions against all non-life sustaining businesses that were not compliant on March 23.
 These enforcement actions include citations, fines, license suspensions, or criminal charges, along with the forfeiture of any applicable disaster relief, and the termination of State or grant funding, including Redevelopment Assistance Capital Project funding.
 Requests for exemptions from business closure requirements are available via an online form here.

 In response to the Governor’s order, the Mayor of Philadelphia issued a City order, available here.
 The City order prohibits the operation of non-essential businesses and defines the terms “essential” and “non-essential.”
 The order also states that businesses performing Essential Governmental Functions, including essential construction for the City of Philadelphia and the School District of Philadelphia, need not obtain an exemption from the State to continue work.
 Businesses conducting essential infrastructure projects for the City have been notified by government officials.
 Any construction sites permitted to continue construction must practice social distancing and prioritize the health and safety of their workers.
 Construction requirements are discussed in greater detail below.